R3MOB-Stage-2A-2025/classification/README.md

 pip install -r requirements.txt
 ```

-Be careful of you partition:
+Be careful of your partition:

 ```bash
 backend  >>  du -sch .venv/